Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \subsection{Effects on Quality of Diverse Mini-Batch Selection}

-As a prerequisite to assess the diversity, we need to evaluate the quality (i.e., the reward) of the generated molecules, since it is necessary to obtain both high quality and diversity.
-Only then can we assess if our proposed framework is more effective in terms of diversity while maintaining high quality.
+We first assess the quality (i.e., the reward) of the generated molecules to evaluate if our proposed framework can maintain high quality while enhancing the diversity.
 Therefore, we study the extrinsic reward of each configuration.
-The extrinsic reward is the raw reward without any reward shaping.
-This is the reward that we want to maximize, but, depending on the configuration, not the reward observed by the agent.
+The extrinsic reward is the original reward provided for each molecule that we want to maximize, but not the reward observed by the agent when using IMS or TanhRND.

 \Cref{fig:reward} displays the average extrinsic rewards for each mini-batch $Y$ of SMILES evaluated in each generative step.
-The average across 10 independent runs per generative step is plotted over \num{10000} generative steps, where the shaded area shows the maximum and minimum extrinsic rewards among the independent runs.
-For clarity of presentation, we show the moving averages with a window size of 101, and the y-axis has been truncated at 0.6, 0.4 and 0.3, respectively, to better visualize the differences in the higher range of rewards.
-We refer to the supplementary material non-truncated figures.
-Each plot of \cref{fig:drd2_reward,fig:gsk3b_reward,fig:jnk3_reward} compares the use of DPP in combination with different techniques of reward shaping for \textit{de novo} drug design.
-The left plots display the results when using no reward shaping technique, the middle plots compare the effects of the DPP kernel matrices $L$ when using the identical molecular scaffold (IMS) penalty \cite{blaschke2020memory} and the right plots compare the use of DPP when utilizing the reward shaping technique TanhRND proposed by \citet{svensson2024diversityawarereinforcementlearningnovo}.
+The average across 10 independent runs per generative step is plotted over \num{10000} generative steps, where the shaded area shows the corresponding standard deviation across the independent runs.
+For clarity of presentation, we show the moving averages with a window size of 101 (i.e., the current step and upto 50 steps on each side).
+Each plot of \cref{fig:drd2_reward,fig:gsk3b_reward,fig:jnk3_reward} compares the use of diverse mini-batch selection using $k$-DPP, the MaxMin algorithm and $k$-medoids clustering in combination with different techniques of modifying the extrinsic (original) reward for \textit{de novo} drug design.
+The left plots compare the extrinsic rewards for both with and without mini-batch diversification when the extrinsic reward is not modified.
+The middle plots compare the extrinsic rewards when using the identical molecular scaffold (IMS) penalty proposed by \cite{blaschke2020memory} and the right plots display the comparisons when utilizing the TanhRND technique \cite{svensson2024diversityawarereinforcementlearningnovo}.